haokeyingxiao/haoke/UPGRADE-6.3.md

 *  Customer email is not unique from all customers anymore, instead it will unique from other customers' email in a same sales channel.
 *  The `$context` property in `Shopware\Core\Checkout\Customer\Validation\Constraint\CustomerEmailUnique` is deprecated, using `SalesChannelContext $salesChannelContext` to get the context instead.
 Use `import from src/module` instead of `import from 'module'`.
 However we discourage you to directly use imports of the administration's source in your plugins.
- Use the administration's open API through the global Shopware object.
+ Use the administration's open API through the global Haoke object.
 ## Usage of DBAL connection methods in migrations
 For compatibility with main/replica database environments and blue green deployment, it is important to use the correct methods of the DBAL connection in migrations.
 Use `Doctrine\DBAL\Connection::executeUpdate` for these operations: `UPDATE|ALTER|BACKUP|CREATE|DELETE|DROP|EXEC|INSERT|TRUNCATE`
 For everything else `Doctrine\DBAL\Connection::executeQuery` could be used.
-Using `executeQuery` for the mentioned operations above is deprecated and will throw an exception with Shopware 6.4.0.0.
+Using `executeQuery` for the mentioned operations above is deprecated and will throw an exception with Haoke 6.4.0.0.
 ## Removed associations in customer group criteria
 We have to remove the associations `salesChannels` and `customers` in these computed properties: `allCustomerGroupsCriteria` and `customerGroupCriteriaWithFilter`